TinusHeystek/aspnet-core-web-app/README.md

 ### ![MediatR](Docs/Images/MediatR-icon.png) Mediatr
 https://github.com/jbogard/MediatR/wiki
-> MediatR is essentially a library that allows in process messaging – which in turn allows you to follow the Mediator Pattern!
+> MediatR is essentially a library that allows in process messaging â€“ which in turn allows you to follow the Mediator Pattern!

 ### ![AutoMapper](Docs/Images/AutoMapper-icon.png) AutoMapper
 https://automapper.org/